Creative play: why it’s important for school-age learning and development

 Learning and development through drama

-School-age children might use colours and shapes to communicate feelings, ideas and messages – for example, using lots of black to draw a dark scene or scary feelings.
-They might also use symbols to show the difference between things.
+School-age children might use colours, textures and shapes to communicate feelings, ideas and messages.
+For example, they might use lots of bright colours to show happiness.
+They might also use symbols and words to show the difference between things or add meaning to drawings.

-You might notice that your child’s drawings and paintings are more detailed now.
+You might notice that your child has a better understanding of colour, shapes, patterns and details.
 For example, your child might be drawing people with five fingers and toes.
 Where your child used to draw scribbles and squiggles for trees and flowers, now you can see leaves, branches, trunks and petals.

 School-age children might use musical sounds to explore their feelings.
 Often they can talk about how music makes them feel.